igmelo/Venturus_Front_End/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.

+## Install Angular

+Run `npm install @angular/cli`

+## Install all project dependecies

+Run `npm install`

 ## Development server

+Please, first of all, open 2 terminal.

+Run `json-server --watch .\src\assets\data\db.json` to run the fake API.
+You can access `http://localhost:3000/players/` to see the stored data.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.